rockettheme/docs/Docs/grav/themes/supra/particle_joomla.md

 ## Introduction

-The **Grav Articles** particle gives you the ability to directly list and pull in Grav articles directly from the CMS and present them in a clean, organized way.
+The **Grav Pages** particle gives you the ability to directly list and pull in Grav articles directly from the CMS and present them in a clean, organized way.
 It's important to note this does not take the place of the **Page Content** particle which essentially displays any article content assigned to the page.
 This is a controlled, organized particle perfect for showcasing content.

 ### Main Options